GeoscienceAustralia/ptha/propagation/SWALS/README.md

 tsunami solver, but uses a different wetting and drying scheme).

 Two-way nesting allows for the use of higher-resolution domains in specified areas.
+For example a single model could use hundreds of domains, with resolutions varying from kilometers to meters, to simulate global-scale tsunami propagation and site-specific high-resolution inundation.
 In models with multiple domains, the finest-resolution domain at any particular point is the "priority domain" at that point, and is taken to contain the SWALS numerical solution.
 Information on the priority domain solution is communicated between domains as required to enable seamless evolution of the flow.
-There is no limit to the number of nested domains or the "depth" of nesting.
-It is common for large models to use hundreds of domains with grid sizes ranging from kilometers to meters.

 Nested domains may use different numerical solvers, and take different timesteps.
-For example a single model might represent global-scale tsunami propagation using a cheap quasi-linear solver with a relatively large time-step, while the inundation zone may be represented at high-resolution using shock-capturing finite-volume schemes and smaller timesteps.
-Where possible flux correction is used to enforce the conservation of mass and advected momentum through nested domain interfaces.
+For example a single model might represent global-scale tsunami propagation using a cheap quasi-linear solver with a relatively large time-step, while inundation in a region of interest may be represented with a sequence of increasingly fine domains using shock-capturing finite-volume schemes and smaller timesteps.
+Flux correction is used to enforce the conservation of mass (and sometimes advected momentum) through nested domain interfaces, if this is permitted by the solver type.

 Parallel computation (shared and distributed memory CPU) is supported with a mixture of MPI (or Fortran coarrays) and openmp.
+Domains can be automatically split between MPI ranks, or the partition can be specified by the user at run-time.
 Static load balancing can be used to improve the efficiency of large parallel jobs.

 The code includes various test suits that [can be run automatically](#compiling-and-testing), including a [unit test suite](./tests/unit_tests), a [parallel unit test suite](./tests/parallel_tests),